Azure-Samples/terraform-github-actions/README.md

 2. **Setup Azure Identity**:

     An Azure Active Directory application is required that has permissions to deploy within your Azure subscription.
 Create a separate application for a `read-only` and `read/write` account and give them the appropriate permissions in your Azure subscription.
 Next setup the federated credentials to allow the GitHub environments to utilize the identity using OIDC.
 See the [Azure documentation](https://docs.microsoft.com/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-openid-connect) for detailed instructions.
-Make sure to set the Enitity Type to `Environment` and use the appropriate environment name for the GitHub name.
+For the `read/write` identity make sure to set the Enitity Type to `Environment` and use the `production` environment name.
+For the `read-only` identity use the `main` branch with the branch Entity Type.

 3. **Add GitHub Secrets**